gdscaefunai/github-event/README.md

 4. Scroll to the end of the `attendees.json` file, add a comma - **,** - immediately after the last closing brace - **}** -, and press the enter key.

-5. On sthe new line, paste the sample you just copied.
+5. On the new line, paste the sample you just copied.

 6. Edit the values with yours, please verify that they are correct. `name` and `dsc` are compulsory.